Jeremy Sinclair: Campaigns

 While working at Cramer Saatchi in 1967 he was responsible for overseeing one of their most significant campaigns.
 The campaign was for the Health and Education Council in 1969 and was titled "The pregnant man".
 Once Saatchi & Saatchi had formed and Sinclair had taken on his role, he was the mind behind the 1979 "Labour Isn't Working" campaign.
 He regularly devises political advertising campaigns for the Conservative Party, and created the "demon eyes" caricature of Tony Blair.
 He is also one of two directors of the Tony Blair Faith Foundation.
 As part of the continued links between Saatchi & Saatchi and the Conservative party, Sinclair's political adverts have become well-known.

 His campaigns for Schweppes and the launch of Cosmopolitan magazine in the UK earned him international recognition with two Gold Lions at the Cannes Advertising festival.
 He has additionally won three silver awards at the Designers and Art Directors Association, and golds at the British Press Awards.

 Other interests and non-executive roles

 Sinclair teaches Philosophy twice a week at the London School of Economic Science.

 He has been the chairman of a number of charities, including the School of Communication Arts, The Designers and Art Directors Association, The Art Academy and the Independent Educational Association.
-He is also chairman and a trustee of the Tony Blair Faith Foundation.
+He was briefly chairman and a trustee of the Tony Blair Faith Foundation.